iamh2o/rgbw_colorspace_converter/README.md

 5)Add the 'Device' ArtNet [IP] Artnet Universe 0:0:0 Direction  == OUTPUT
 6) Save
 7) from sourced ve, type python ./go_led.py
-8)Open DMX4pro condiguration tool.
+8)Open DMX4pro configuration tool.
 You should be able to see the OLA artnet and the DMX4pro.
 9)From localhost:9090 (OMG!
-There is a much better 'new ola UI' which you can access by clicking the tiny link to it at the obttomo of this page that loads for localhost:9090), click on your universe.
+There is a much better 'new ola UI' which you can access by clicking the tiny link to it at the bottom of this page that loads for localhost:9090), click on your universe.
 The DMX Monitor tab shows you IRT what DMX is being sent.
 DMX Console lets you manually send DMX to every channel.
-10) IF you have cherrypy installed, you can go to the simple web interface that should have started on localhost:9990. you can shoose shows, set cycle interval,etc.
+10) IF you have cherrypy installed, you can go to the simple web interface that should have started on localhost:9990. you can choose shows, set cycle interval,etc.
 11) simulator possibly coming!